Measurements - Length

 • Adjust the Measurement Value

-• Add additional Parts and Labour
+• Add or edit Parts & Settings and Labour

 • Erase All, removing all Lengths from the Plan